Jimmy Butler: Chicago Bulls (2011–2017)

-2011–2014: Early years and first All-Defensive selection
+2011–2014: early years and first All-Defensive selection

 Butler was selected with the 30th overall pick in the 2011 NBA draft by the Chicago Bulls.
-He saw limited opportunities in his rookie year, playing 42 games during the lockout-shortened 2011–12 season.
+He played 42 games during the lockout-shortened 2011–12 season.
 The following season, he played all 82 games for the Bulls.
-After playing limited minutes to begin the 2012–13 season, he saw significant minutes over the second half of the season, including starting all 12 playoff games.
-He scored a then career-high 28 points against the Toronto Raptors on April 9.
+Butler played limited minutes to begin the 2012–13 season.
+His minutes increased over the second half of the season and he started in all 12 playoff games.
+In an April 9, 2013, regular season game, Butler scored a then career-high 28 points in a 101–98 loss against the Toronto Raptors.
 Two days later, he recorded his first NBA double-double game with 22 points and a then career-high 14 rebounds against the New York Knicks.

-The 2013–14 season saw Butler miss 15 games due to injury, limiting him to 67 games.
-He averaged a career-high 38.7 minutes per game, which ranked first in the NBA.
+Butler missed 15 games due to injury in the 2013–14 season, but averaged a career-high and season league-high 38.7 minutes per game in the 67 in which he played.
 He scored a season-high 26 points against the Memphis Grizzlies on December 30.
-He set a franchise record when he played 60:20 in a triple-overtime game against the Orlando Magic on January 15 and finished with 21 points, seven rebounds and six assists.
+He set a franchise record when he played 60:20 in a triple-overtime game against the Orlando Magic on January 15, finishing with 21 points, seven rebounds and six assists.
 At the season's end, he was named to the NBA All-Defensive Second Team.

 2014–2016: Most Improved Player and first All-Star selections

 On November 25, 2014, Butler tied a career high with 32 points in a loss to the Denver Nuggets.
 On December 3, 2014, he was named the Eastern Conference Player of the Month for games played in October/November.
-He later set a new career high of 35 points in a 103–97 win over the New York Knicks on December 18.
+He set a new career high of 35 points in a 103–97 win over the New York Knicks on December 18.
 On January 29, 2015, Butler was named a reserve for the Eastern Conference in the 2015 NBA All-Star Game.
 On March 2, 2015, he was ruled out for three to six weeks with a left elbow injury.
-He returned to action on March 23 against the Charlotte Hornets, recording 19 points and 9 rebounds in a 98–86 win.
+He returned to play on March 23 against the Charlotte Hornets, recording 19 points and 9 rebounds in a 98–86 win.

 On April 20, Butler set a playoff career high for the second straight game, scoring 31 points in the Bulls' 91–82 win over the Milwaukee Bucks to take a 2–0 lead in their first-round series.
-On April 25, Butler again set a playoff career high with 33 points, in a Bulls' 92–90 loss to the Bucks, cutting their series lead to 3–2.
-They went on to win Game 6 of the series, moving them onto the semi-finals where they lost 4–2 to the Cleveland Cavaliers.
+On April 25, Butler again set a playoff career high with 33 points, in a Bulls' 92–90 loss to the Bucks, holding their series lead to 3–2.
+They went on to win game 6 of the series, moving them onto the conference semifinals where they lost 4–2 to the Cleveland Cavaliers.
 On May 7, he was named the 2014–15 NBA Most Improved Player and became the first player in franchise history to win the award.